Del Mar, California

 Serene Ambiance Meets Exhilarating Events

-Del Mar Village
+LookyLOO Review of Del Mar

 The Place to Get Away + The Place to Be

 Let’s start with how people “get away from it all” in Del Mar.
 The neighborhoods feel secluded and serene.
 The ocean is often a walkable distance from your front door and even if it’s not, the hilly terrain of the city means houses have a better chance of scoring that ocean view.
 It’s a small, tight-knit community.
 You’re going to know your neighbors, and you’re going to see them out and about like you would living in a small town.
-You can destress in a million ways: watch for dolphins playing in the waves, enjoy the surf at 15th Street Beach or hike the trails in the nearby nature reserve.
+You can destress in a million ways: watch for dolphins playing in the waves, enjoy the surf at 15th Street Beach, or hike the trails in the nearby nature reserve.

 Now, if you’re looking for something to do, and for an attraction big enough to bring your friends from all over, Del Mar has that too.
 When the summer months welcome an influx of visitors interested in everything from the pristine beaches to your town’s cultural events, you’ll feel like where you live is “the place to be.”
 The Del Mar Race Track, an iconic horse track, attracts fans from around the world.
 The Del Mar Fairgrounds hosts everything from the San Diego County Fair to holiday festivals to wild rides to live music concerts.